LMH01/alpha_tui/README.md

 ## Current status

-Internal handling of instructions is finished (programs can be run, when assembled by creating a list of instructions in code), now the "compiler" needs be be written.
+Internal handling of instructions is finished, programs can be run, when assembled by creating a list of instructions in code.
+Now the "compiler" needs be be written.

 ## TODO